-Midwest Data Librarian Symposium (MDLS) invites session proposals for its 4th symposium taking place at The University of Illinois at Chicago (UIC) from September 30 to October 1, 2019.
+Midwest Data Librarian Symposium (MDLS) invites session proposals for its 5th symposium taking place at The University of Illinois at Chicago (UIC) from September 30 to October 1, 2019.

 MDLS is a low-cost, 2-day, hands-on, unconference style event for Midwesterners who support research data management and research data services (RDS) at their institutions.
 The greater data community is invited to present interactive sessions at this year’s event.
 Presenters from all disciplines and regions are encouraged to apply.
 Proposal and session expectations are provided below.

 Proposals are due on July 31, 2019.

 Applicants should be aware that as a low-cost event, MDLS cannot compensate for travel/lodging or pay presenter fees.
 If travel and lodging costs will be a barrier to your participation please email the planning committee chairs at email@example.com and firstname.lastname@example.org to discuss options.

 Presenters will present a 60 to 150 min interactive session on a data or research data services (RDS) topic.